ClusterLabs/pacemaker/doc/sphinx/Pacemaker_Remote/kvm-tutorial.rst

 Configure pacemaker_remote on Guest Node
 ________________________________________

 Install the pacemaker_remote daemon on the guest node.
-Here, we also install the ``pacemaker`` package; it is not required, but it contains the dummy resource agent that we will use later for testing.
+We'll also install the ``pacemaker`` package.
+It isn't required for a guest node to run, but it provides the ``crm_attribute`` tool, which many resource agents use.

 .. code-block:: none